vztpv/Console-Data-Editor/README.md

-# Objective : first time, load EU4(Paradox game) savedgame Data and change savedgame Data.
+# Objective :
-#              now, load any data(satisfy following grammar) and change data and save data.
+              first time, load EU4(Paradox game) savedgame Data and change savedgame Data. now, load any data(satisfy following grammar) and change data and save data.

-# precautions : 1. this source code has maybe many bugs!. and maybe need many memory.
+# precautions :
-#                      ex) input.eu4 was about 60MB, and this program used about 900MB memory, (- bug?)
-#                      and in my computer, program take about 60seconds.
+                1. this source code has maybe many bugs!. and maybe need many memory. ex) input.eu4 was about 60MB, and this program used about 900MB memory, (- bug?) and in my computer, program take about 60seconds.

-#                2. put wiz folder to your std header file location(include).
+                2. put wiz folder to your std header file location(include).

-#                3. need more speed up! ( ex) linear search -> binary search? )
+                3. need more speed up! ( ex) linear search -> binary search? )

-#                4. some notation is korean!.
+                4. some notation is korean!.

 # Using C++11, VisualStudio2015, Windows10

 # LoadData
-# LoadData From File or std::string!
+ LoadData From File or std::string!

 # Grammar(byacc style)
-#LEFT {
-#RIGHT }
-#EQ =
+LEFT { RIGHT }  EQ =

 program:
     | program _list